About.

 UK HOARDING PARTNERSHIP

-In 2025, Linda Fay, hoarding academy joined the steering committee for the UK Hoarding Partnership – a group of professionals drawn from diverse organisations including, local authorities, housing associations, emergency services, NHS, third sector organisations, etc., who have an interest in hoarding and how to help individual’s with lived experience.
+In 2025, I was invited to join the steering committee for the UK Hoarding Partnership – a group of professionals drawn from diverse organisations including, local authorities, housing associations, emergency services, NHS, third sector organisations, etc., who have an interest in hoarding and how to help individual’s with lived experience.